Using a pre-installed DataMiner Virtual Hard Disk

 WSL management

-If you selected the option Self-hosted - Local storage, which is not recommended and should only be done for testing and staging environments, that means you are running a WSL container for your storage.
+If you selected the option Self-hosted - Local storage, which is not recommended and should only be done for testing and staging environments, that means you are running a WSL container for the Cassandra and OpenSearch storage nodes used by DataMiner.
+If you selected a different storage option, the information below is not relevant for you.

 Note